mlduque/Churn_customers_ML/README.md

 Machine Learning: Churn customers with Python

-This reposity contains a Machine Learning study with Python about custormer churn in a telecomunications company from 2019 December until 2020 January.
+This repository contains a Machine Learning study with Python about a custormer churn in a telecomunications company from 2019 December until 2020 January.